ranga-siriwardena/node-config-demo/README.md

 ## 8. Update a config group

-"Update" covers two different operations — only one of them has a documented, upsert-safe command.
+"Update" covers two different operations, each with its own command.

 **A. Change which config groups a component is linked to (or how they're mounted)**